flux-framework/flux-core/doc/man3/flux_comms_error_set.rst

 DESCRIPTION
 ===========

-:func:`flux_comms_error_set` configures an optional callback *fun* to be called internally by ``libflux_core`` if an error occurs when sending or receiving messages on the handle *h*.
+:func:`flux_comms_error_set` configures an optional callback :var:`fun` to be called internally by ``libflux_core`` if an error occurs when sending or receiving messages on the handle :var:`h`.

-*arg* is an optional argument passed through to the callback function.
+:var:`arg` is an optional argument passed through to the callback function.

-The callback may assume that ``errno`` is valid.
+The callback may assume that :var:`errno` is valid.
 A typical callback in an application might log the error and then exit.

 If a comms error function is not registered, or if the function returns -1, error handling proceeds as normal.
-Be aware that further access attempts to *h* are likely to fail and the callback may be invoked again.
+Be aware that further access attempts to :var:`h` are likely to fail and the callback may be invoked again.

 In advanced use cases, the callback may resolve the error and return 0, in which case the errant low level message send or receive call is retried.